Triple Win Property Management Blog | Second Nature

 The tenant onboarding process is an opportunity for property management companies to establish positive expectations and create an excellent resident experience.

-It’s one of the most opportune moments for resident education – in other words, to help them understand key responsibilities and the information they’ll need to take care of the home and their side of the lease, in tandem with investor and property manager responsibilities.
+It’s one of the most opportune moments for resident education—to help them understand key responsibilities and the information they’ll need to take care of the home and their side of the lease, in tandem with investor and property manager responsibilities.

-It’s also a process with a number of different steps – many of which have traditionally involved cumbersome, manual processes.
+It’s also a detailed process with a number of different steps, many of which have traditionally involved cumbersome, manual processes.

-In today’s post, we’ll examine tools that alleviate these processes, and identify some of the top performers on the market.
+Let’s look at some of the tools that alleviate these processes and identify some of the top performers on the market.

-"Tenant onboarding” is an industry term used from time to time.
-But we here at Second Nature are trying to evolve the word "tenant."
+"Tenant onboarding” is a term used frequently in our industry.
+But at Second Nature, we’re trying to evolve away from the word "tenant."
 We’ve seen the incredible work property managers do day in and day out to make renters feel like they’re so much more than just tenants – they’re residents.
 Making renters feel like residents isn’t just philosophical, it also encourages them to invest in care for their home and add value to the property.
 This is why, at Second Nature, we prefer to call tenants “residents.”
 Like you, we think of them as people first – making your property their home.

 What is tenant onboarding software?

-Instead, property management companies are using disparate software tools to solve different pain points during the onboarding process.
+Instead, PMCs have typically used disparate software tools to solve different pain points during the onboarding process.
+They’d often need a different tool to solve each of these pain points:

 Cumbersome, time-consuming paperwork

-Filling out paper applications, manually processing documents, and chasing signatures can eat up valuable time.
+Filling out paper applications, manually processing documents, and chasing signatures can eat up valuable time that your team could spend on more strategic activities.

 Communication challenges